compsocialscience/summer-institute/2021/materials/day1-intro-ethics/activity/lesson_plan_ethics_participant.md

 ### Acknowledgments

-This activity was designed with input from participants and TAs from SICSS 2017-2019, especially Yo-Yo Chen, Janet Xu, and Simone Zhang.
+This activity was designed with input from participants and TAs from SICSS 2017-2020, especially Yo-Yo Chen, Janet Xu, Simone Zhang, Robin Lee, and Ian Lundberg.